BeFranke/ErrorCategoriesPedestrianDetection/README.md

 TODO

 ## Datasets-folder
-``input/datasets`` is meant for datasets.
-At very least, the evaluated dataset should contain ground truth as **instance segmentation maps** and **semantic segmentation maps**.
-For the error visualization tool to work, it also needs to contain the RGB-images of the dataset.
+``input/datasets`` is meant for datasets. **The datasets are only needed for the Error VisualizationTool to function, for the evaluation all data is read from the supplied json files.**
-For example, to use cityscapes/citypersons, it should be placed like this:
+Currently, the error visualization tool only supports the *citypersons* dataset, which would have to be placed like this:
 ```
 project
 └─── input
 │   └─── datasets
 │        └─── cityscapes
-│             └─── gtBboxCityPersons
-│             └─── gtFine
 │             └─── leftImg8bit
 ...
 ```